 What does the Bible say

-drinking alcohol or wine?
+about alcohol or wine?

-Submit YOUR questions, through our easy to use form,
+Submit Bible questions, through our easy to use form,

-to our team of mature Christians known as the Email Evangelists!
+to our team of mature Christians known as the Email Evangelists.

 Jesus drank wine, but he did not sin; therefore, it is not wrong or bad if we do a little bit of drinking ourselves.
-In fact, Jesus' own mother, Mary, asked her son to make more wine at the marriage feast in Cana (see John chapter 2).
+In fact, Jesus' own mother, Mary, asked her son to make more of it at the marriage feast in Cana (see John chapter 2).
 He obeyed His mother even though his time to perform miracles had not yet arrived.
 He made more wine than they could drink!
-One of the greatest Biblical proofs that alcohol is not a sin in the eyes of God is the fact that drinking wine shows Christ died for our sins.
+One of the greatest Biblical proofs that imbibing the 'fruit of the vine' is not a sin in the eyes of God is the fact that drinking it shows Christ died for our sins.